litec-pota/sensors2mqtt/README.md

-# geolocation2mqtt
+# Sensordata2mqtt

-This project implements a HTML5 geolocation-API based position tracker which sends the current position as JSON via MQTT to the specified topic.
-Therefore it enables you to use your smartphone, tablet or laptop with webcam to be used as cheap tracking device in the IoT environment.
+This project implements a HTML5 sensordata application which sends the sensordata as acceleration, orientation and GPS as JSON via MQTT to the specified topic.
+Therefore it enables you to use your smartphone, tablet or laptop to be used as cheap and eays to use sensor device in the IoT environment.

 ## Installing